-In fig. 1 we show the intensity of the transmitted projectiles (left) and the observed angle of the peak intensity (right) of "guided" projectiles after transmission of the PET capillary target as a function of capillary tilt angle.
+In figure 1 we show the intensity of the transmitted projectiles (left) and the observed angle of the peak intensity (right) of "guided" projectiles after transmission through the PET capillary target as a function of capillary tilt angle.
 These measurements have been performed in the following way.
 After setting the tilt angle of the PET foil (starting at 0°), a very small current of 1 pA Ar8+ ions (kinetic energy of 12 keV) was used to measure the peak position of the transmitted ions through the "uncharged" foil.
 During this procedure a total charge of less than 1 nC was deposited.
 Then the capillaries were charged with a mean current of 100 pA for typically 2000s.
-After a charge of 200 nC was deposited on the target (and the intensity of the transmitted ions had saturated), the peak position and intensity of the transmitted ions (full data points in fig. 1) were recorded.
-Then the capillary tilt angle was increased by 1° and measurements were repeated, starting with a small probing current (open symbols in fig. 1) followed by full charging-up to 200 nC, and so on, in steps of 1°.
+After a charge of 200 nC was deposited on the target (and the intensity of the transmitted ions had saturated), the peak position and intensity of the transmitted ions (full data points in figure 1) were recorded.
+Then the capillary tilt angle was increased by 1° and measurements were repeated, starting with a small probing current (open symbols in figure 1) followed by full charging-up to 200 nC, and so on, in steps of 1°.
 We observe "guiding" up to a capillary tilt angle of about 4°.
-Taking into account our experimental conditions (capillary diameter and density, ion impact energy) our results for the case of fully charged capillaries (full data points) are in accordance with previous findings for PET [1, 2, 6 - 9], and also for SiO2 capillaries [10].
-The dash-dotted curve in the left part of fig. 1 shows the results of modeling calculations [11] using the theoretical framework described in [3, 4].
-Interestingly our data for the "uncharged" capillaries (open symbols in fig.1) indicate a certain time/charge dependence of the guiding effect, which we wanted to investigate in more detail.
+Taking into account our experimental conditions (capillary diameter and density, ion impact energy) our results for the case of fully charged capillaries (full data points connected by a solid line) are in accordance with previous findings for PET [1, 2, 6 - 9], and also for SiO2 capillaries [10].
+The dash-dotted curve in the left part of figure 1 shows the results of modeling calculations [11] using the theoretical framework described in [3, 4].
+Interestingly our data for the "uncharged" capillaries (open symbols in figure1) indicate a certain time/charge dependence of the guiding effect, which we wanted to investigate in more detail.

 Figure 1.
-Intensity of the transmitted projectiles (left) and observed peak angle of "guided" projectiles (right) after transmission of the PET capillary target as a function of capillary tilt angle for 12 keV Ar8+ projectiles (c.f. text).
+Intensity of the transmitted projectiles (left) and observed peak angle of "guided" projectiles (right) after transmission through the PET capillary target as a function of capillary tilt angle for 12 keV Ar^{8+} projectiles (c.f. text).

-To this purpose we fixed the capillary tilt angle at 4° with respect to the incident beam direction and monitored the 2-dim. scattering distribution of transmitted projectiles during the charging process as a function of time and total charge.
-As shown in figs. 2 and 3, for a capillary tilt angle of 4° the peak position of the transmitted ions shortly after beginning of the irradiation starts at a deflection angle of 2° only and moves with increasing total charge until it saturates at a deflection angle nearly equal to the capillary tilt angle.
-During the charging the 2-dim scattering distribution developes a slightly oval shape (fig. 2) and also deviates from the horizontal direction.
+To this purpose we fixed the capillary tilt angle at 4° with respect to the incident beam direction and monitored the 2-dim. scattering distribution of transmitted projectiles during the charging process as a function of time and total charge starting with a fully discharged capillary (2 days discharge time).
+As shown in figures 2 and 3, for a capillary tilt angle of 4° the peak position of the transmitted ions shortly after beginning of the irradiation starts at a deflection angle of 2° only and moves with increasing total charge until it saturates at a deflection angle nearly equal to the capillary tilt angle.
+During the charging the 2-dim scattering distribution develops a slightly oval shape (figure 2) and also deviates from the horizontal direction.
 This deviation is probably due to a small miss-alignment of the PET foil (0.8° tilt out of plane direction) and can be corrected by proper alignment of the capillary target with respect to the incident beam as shown in [9].